Haletran/42-Blackholeisback/README.md

 ## Environmnent Variables

-To run this project, you will need to add the following environment variables to **getinfo.rb** file.
+To run this project, you will need to add the following environment variables to **getinfo.rb** file:
+- UID
+- SECRET

-'UID' and 'SECRET', to get those variables you need to create an application in [42intra](https://profile.intra.42.fr/oauth/applications).
+To get those variables you need to create an application in [42intra](https://profile.intra.42.fr/oauth/applications).

 ## Documentation